 Two typical treatment types are Transcutaneous Electrical Nerve Stimulation (TENS) and Neuromuscular Electrical Stimulation (NMES).
 Both can aid in the injury recovery process by reducing pain and inflammation, speeding up the recovery process, and improving performance.

 One EMS device that is popular especially in CrossFit communities is the PowerDot.
 I used the PowerDot myself to treat my own shoulder tendonitis with very good results.
 PowerDot explains how to use the device to treat shoulder pain on their site.
 Because this product works, I contacted them to establish a partnership.
-Full disclosure: I am now affiliated with PowerDot.
+PowerDot got acquired by Therabody.
+I am a member of the Therabody Network.
+Contact me directly for a 10% discount on Therabody products.

 It's inexpensive and portable.
 It simply connects to your mobile phone.
 You don't need a medical center but can do your treatment anytime and anywhere.
 It just works.